Using IPUMS Data and SQL to Constructively Speculate on Alternate History

 To get at the total number of possible forty acre land grants, I used data from IPUMS.
 The system allows users to request specific census questions from census micro-data (individual records.)
 Users then download that data and perform statistical analysis on it, often as simple as cross tabulating two variables.
 This can be extremely powerful when you are just exploring the data, you don’t know which published Census tables you want, or no such tables were ever published.

 I wanted to establish how many people could have qualified for the grants of land if they had been universal for freed people.
 Then I tried to estimate a lower and upper bound for how many formerly enslaved men might have been in positions to have taken advantage.
-(From my reading, any such policy would have applied mostly to men heading households.)
+(From my reading, any such policy would have applied mostly to men heading households of four people.)
 For context I included the white male population from the same states.

 Data comes from the 1%U.S. IPUMS sample for 1870 and the 2013 American Community Survey, (“US1870a”, and “US2013a”) I used the IPUMS variables PERWTREG, STATEFIP, RACE, HISPAN, SEX,, RELATE, IMPREL and AGE.